[expand title=”More Actionable Insights” swaptitle=”Close”]

 The above graph represents the Walmart revenue by quarter, starting from fiscal Q1 1996 to the recently completed quarter.
 Walmart quarterly revenue in fiscal Q1 2021 increased an 8.6% YoY, to $134,622 million, worldwide.
 However, it’s nearly 4.98% decline from the previous quarter when the company reported its highest-ever quarterly revenue of $141,671 million ($141.7 billion), with 2.1% YoY growth.
-On a quarterly basis, it is an appreciable 10.7% growth in Walmart revenue.

 Walmart Revenue by Quarter: History

 |Note||Walmart financial year – Feb 1st to January 31st|

 It is important to note that every single fiscal year, the fourth quarter draws the maximum revenue for Walmart when compared to the other quarters of the same year.
 In fact, in fiscal Q4 2019 (ended in January 2019), Walmart’s revenue hit a new record $138,793 million ($138.8 billion), with a small 1.85% YoY and a considerable 11.1% QoQ growth.

 It was the first time in Q4 2000 when the company crossed the $50 billion quarterly revenue.
 While the $100 billion quarterly revenue milestone was posted by the e-commerce giant for the first time in Q4 2008.
 The total quarterly revenue of Walmart totalled $107,343 million ($107.34 billion), globally.

 Walmart has currently three reportable segments: Walmart U.S., Walmart International, and Sam’s Club.

 About Walmart Inc.